deltachat/deltachat-pages/es/help.md

 - _Trustworthy_ - can even be used for business messages.
 - _Copyleft_ and _Standards_ based libre software.

-## ¿Cuáles mensajes aparecerán en Delta Chat?
+## Which messages do appear in Delta Chat?

 Delta Chat automatically shows: